-Socius received a total of 113 papers in calendar year 2017.
-We desk-rejected (rejected immediately) 40 of those papers.
-Of the remaining 73 papers, we accepted 63 and rejected 10.
-This gives us an acceptance rate of 56 percent.
+Socius received a total of 268 papers in calendar year 2019.
+We desk-rejected (rejected immediately) 73 of those papers.
+Of the remaining papers, we accepted 88 and rejected 26.
 Our desk reject rate is higher than in traditional print journals; however, two important objectives for Socius are a quick turnaround (from submission to publication) and limited R&Rs.
 Both of these goals are intended to respect the time of authors and reviewers, to move promising papers through the review process more efficiently, and to avoid spending inordinate reviewer and editor time on manuscripts that are unlikely to be published.
 We have been very successful at this goal.
 The table below lists the time in review for each paper.

 We continue to work closely with reviewers to convey that our review process is intended to be slightly different from the traditional process: although we seek to review manuscripts thoroughly and with high standards, continuing to turn papers around quickly requires that reviewers complete reviews more efficiently than has become the case at many other journals.
 To accomplish this, we send potential reviewers a detailed invitation including information on our goals and evaluation criteria.
 We explain that we will not forward papers to be reviewed if the work is obviously not up to current social science standards of writing or analysis; we prefer short, clear evaluations of papers rather than development review; and we seek clear recommendations to authors and editors.
 We also explain that we use four criteria for review: accuracy, novelty, interest, and presentation (i.e., quality of writing and organizing).
 Many reviewers voiced support for this new model, and we were pleased that our reviewers followed these guidelines and offered timely, high-quality, focused reviews.